-In 1807, William’s wife, Martha, moved with their children —five sons and two daughters — as well as her brother, Peter Huskey, and his family to the Great Smoky Mountains.
-They wanted to honor the wish of her deceased husband and settle amidst the beauty of the paradise he had hoped they would enjoy together.
+In 1807, William’s wife, Martha Jane Huskey Ogle, moved with their children — 5 sons and 2 daughters — as well as her brother, Peter Huskey, and his family to the Great Smoky Mountains.
+They honored William’s wish, finished the cabin he started and settled amidst the beauty of the paradise he had hoped they would enjoy together.

 The Ogle Store